Amey-Thakur/DATA-STRUCTURES-AND-DATA-STRUCTURES-LAB/README.md

 |:---|:---|
 | 🧪 [Laboratory Journal](Data%20Structures%20Lab/DSL%20Experiments.pdf) | Complete record of experiments with code, outputs, and analysis |
 | 📖 [Lab README](Data%20Structures%20Lab/) | Detailed navigation guide with program descriptions |

-> [!TIP]
-> **Visualization is Key**: Always draw the state of your data structure (nodes, pointers, indices) on paper before and during code implementation.
-Dry running your logic with small test cases is the most effective way to debug complex pointer manipulations.

 ---